Bu64p/SerialCom/README.md

 # How to use?
 1. import:
- import these two file [SerialComCore.jar](https://github.com/Bu64p/SerialCom/blob/main/Jar/SerialComCore.jar) (*simplifier*) and [jSerialComm-2.7.0.jar](https://github.com/Bu64p/SerialCom/blob/main/Jar/jSerialComm-2.7.0.jar) to your project.
+ import these two files [SerialComCore.jar](https://github.com/Bu64p/SerialCom/blob/main/Jar/SerialComCore.jar) (*simplifier*) and [jSerialComm-2.7.0.jar](https://github.com/Bu64p/SerialCom/blob/main/Jar/jSerialComm-2.7.0.jar) to your project.
 2. import:
  add this code top of the Java program to import the main Core: